akerl-archived/prospectus/README.md

 ### github_tag

 This checks the latest GitHub tag for a repo.
-Supports the Regex helper and uses the GitHub API helper for API access.
+Supports the Regex and Filter helpers and uses the GitHub API helper for API access.

 ```
 expected do